Generic Name: aluminum chloride hexahydrate (topical) (al LOO min um KLOR ide HEX a HYE drayt TOP ik al)

-What other drugs will affect aluminum chloride hexahydrate?
+What other drugs will affect Hypercare (aluminum chloride hexahydrate topical)?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied aluminum chloride hexahydrate.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Related treatment guides

 Where can I get more information?